 - If you have an old replication.jar file and are using the Excel Importer, update this module as well, since you need Excel Importer 3.0 or higher when using this module

-After downloading the module, you should place the DatabaseMapping page in the menu or put both the Database_Overview and TableMapping_Overview pages in your menu.
-With these pages, you can create database connections and table mappings.
+After downloading the module, you should place the DatabaseMapping page in the menu.
+With this page, you can create database connections and table mappings.

 To use this module, you need a database connection definition and a table mapping.
 The connection definition points to the location of the database you want to import.
 The table mapping determines how this database will be mapped to your domain model.